ginerorama/Salmonella-RcsB-regulon/README.md

 # Salmonella-RcsB-regulon

-This repository provides access to the data and the scripts used in the paper:
+This repository provides access to the script used to scan RcsB motif sites in Salmonella enterica subsp. enterica serovar Typhimurium SL1344 genome presented in the article:

 Structure-based analyses of Salmonella RcsB variants unravel new features of the Rcs regulon